Student Services Office

-Northern’s Learning Resource Centres are a focal point for teaching and learning at Northern College.
+Northern’s Libraries are a focal point for teaching and learning at Northern College.
 They contribute to every aspect of academic and intellectual life at the college by providing a broad range of services to students, faculty, administration, staff and the community.
 We provide users with access to an extensive collection of resources including books, periodicals, electronic databases and audio visual materials.

 To access databases, eBooks, catalogs, videos and program guides, visit Northern’s library guide.

 The town of Moosonee is a vibrant, tightly-knit community located 19 kilometres south of James Bay on the Moose River and serves as a major transportation hub for Ontario’s Far North.
 From Moosonee you’ll find passage to other northern communities located on the western coast of James Bay.

 Moosonee is surrounded by countless miles of wilderness and muskeg, with opportunities for swimming, boating, fossil hunting, snowshoeing, and even simply exploring this enthralling natural environment.
 Moosonee’s unique location allows for some exciting opportunities that aren’t possible anywhere else in Ontario, include watching seals and beluga whales swimming in the Moose River.
 To put it simply, Moosonee is perfect for those looking for a true northern experience.

 The narrative of northern Ontario is often one of frontier, of discovery and what many would describe as a relatively short history of the modern conquering the rugged and unknown.

 As we know, the history of Canada and its peoples reaches millennia into the past and the roots of the twin communities of Moose Factory and Moosonee reach back nearly as far.